ibm-messaging/kafka-java-vertx-starter/ui/src/Panels/README.md

 # Panels

 `Panels` are top level components in the UI.
-There should be one `Panel` component per page in the UI.
+Normally there would be one `Panel` component per page in the UI.
 The role of the `Panel` is to act as the datafetcher/state reducer for the page.
 It would be responsible for performing actions such as fetching data on request from a child component, or on load of the page, or rendering different `Group`/`Element`